 The club holds beginner ‘An Introduction to Running’ session on every Tuesday evening from the Newquay Sports Centre (Reception area) at 6.30 p.m.
 Please do wear hi-vis clothing during the winter evenings.

 The main club night is Wednesday, meeting at Newquay Sports Centre at 6.30 p.m. for a 6.45 p.m. run, with between 60 and 80 runners in regular attendance.
 Newquay Sports Centre was completely refurbished throughout 2004, thanks to a multi-million pound grant and is now a superb sporting venue.
 There are individual changing and showering facilities and a spacious bar.
-Food from the 1 Sep 14 will no longer be available after the run so, why not bring your own and then, after a shower of course, you can enjoy a social and friendly chat whilst eating, and having a beer or large glass of wine.
-There is always a lot of ‘friendly banter’ flying around on club night!
+Food is available, but needs to be pre-ordered the day before.
+After a shower, you can enjoy a social and friendly chat whilst eating, and having a drink or two.
+There is always a lot of ‘friendly banter’ flying around on club night.

 We have our own club website www.newquayroadrunners.co.uk and Facebook page which members are encouraged to utilise.